MMGameslogo MMGames

 }

-The result of executing this program is as follows
+The output of this program is as follows:

-DRAGON QUEST 3 Input string
+DRAGON QUEST 3 入力した文字列

 DRAGON QUEST 3

-Execution Result
+Execution results

-As long as there is such a problem, the gets function cannot be used.
+As long as there is such a problem, the `gets` function cannot be used.

-Note that you must #include <stdio.h> to use the fgets function.
+"Note that you need to include <stdio.h> to use the fgets function."

-The usage of the fgets function is as follows
+The fgets function is used as follows:

 fgets function

-Peripherals are treated as files
+Peripherals are treated as files.

 newline character